mjohnson518/supernova-web/docs/nova-docs/developers/testnet-guide.md

 ## Overview

-The SuperNova testnet provides a sandbox environment for testing and development without using real tokens or affecting the main network.
+The Supernova testnet provides a sandbox environment for testing and development without using real tokens or affecting the main network.
 The testnet is functionally identical to the mainnet but operates with test tokens (tSNOVA) that have no real-world value.
 This allows developers to experiment freely with application development, transaction testing, and node operation.

 ## Prerequisites